SyedAlamdarHusain/student-report-crud/README.md

 # Run SQL Queries:

-In the phpMyAdmin interface, select the "studentreport" database.
+In the phpMyAdmin interface, select the "syedhusainstudentreport" database.
 Go to the SQL tab and execute the following SQL queries to create the required tables:

 ```sql
 CREATE TABLE Students (